outline/outline/README.md

 1. Setup the database with `yarn db:migrate`.
 Production assumes an SSL connection to the database by default, if Postgres is on the same machine and is not SSL you can migrate with `yarn db:migrate --env=production-ssl-disabled`, for example:

-   `docker run --rm --env-file=.env outlinewiki/outline yarn db:migrate`
+   `docker run --rm outlinewiki/outline yarn db:migrate`

 1. Start the container: